kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0045 Identification and registration marking.md

 \(d\) *Nonspherical balloons.* Each operator of a nonspherical balloon must display the marks required by [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.23   Display of marks; general.|§45.23]] on each side of the balloon near its maximum cross section and immediately above either the rigging band or the points of attachment of the basket or cabin suspension cables.

-\(e\) *Powered parachutes and weight-shift-control aircraft.* Each operator of a powered parachute or a weight-shift-control aircraft must display the marks required by §[[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.23   Display of marks; general.|§45.23]] and 45.29(b)(2) of this part.
+\(e\) *Powered parachutes and weight-shift-control aircraft.* Each operator of a powered parachute or a weight-shift-control aircraft must display the marks required by [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.23   Display of marks; general.|§§45.23]] and 45.29(b)(2) of this part.
 The marks must be displayed in two diametrically opposite positions on the fuselage, a structural member, or a component of the aircraft and must be visible from the side of the aircraft.

 \[Doc.
 No. 2047, 29 FR 3223, Mar.
 11, 1964, as amended by Amdt.
 45-15, 48 FR 11392, Mar.
 17, 1983; Amdt.
 45-24, 69 FR 44863, July 27, 2004; Amdt.
 45-25, 72 FR 52469, Sept.
 14, 2007\]